Complete your application in 3 weeks and have your application fee waived.*

 The online M.B.A. curriculum requires 40 credits of study.
-Students without a business background will be required to complete a sequence of self-paced, prequalification courses that do not bear credit and can be completed more quickly online than traditional eight-week courses.
+Students without a business background will be required to complete a sequence of prequalification courses that do not bear credit and can be completed more quickly online than traditional eight-week courses.
 The online program’s M.B.A. courses include:

 - Core courses: 25 credits